This is the marketing plan for those who don’t have a marketing plan.

 When prospective clients believe you fully appreciate their problem, they will automatically believe you also know the solution.

-Leave them with that “fly on the wall” feeling.
-Make them wonder whether you’ve been watching their lives unravel.
+Leave them with that ‘fly on the wall’ feeling.
+Make them wonder whether you’ve actually been watching their lives unravel.
 Make it clear you know what happened and you know what’s next.
 Tell them their own story as part of your marketing message.

 Tell your story, too

-Prospective clients have a hard time judging you based on your legal talents and skills.
+Prospective clients have a hard time judging your legal talents and skills.
 They’re not qualified to assess your expertise.
 They’ll trust you because of your story, if you’re willing to tell it.

-- They want to understand how you already know so much about their life, their problem and why you’re on this mission to help.
+They want to understand how you already know so much about their life and their problem, and why you’re on this mission to help.

-Telling both stories isn’t easy, which is why most lawyer marketing is “John Doe – Injury Law – Phoenix” repeated over and over.
-If you find a powerful way to tell these two stories, others will share your message.
+Telling both stories isn’t easy, which is why most lawyer marketing is “John Doe–Injury Law–Phoenix” repeated over and over.
+If you find a powerful way to tell these two stories, people will share your message.

 Numbers, goals, and deadlines impact results